gitter-badger/BibleToken/README.md

 So How Are We Going To Store The Bible?
 ---------------------------------------
-With the help of the ERC721 token standard (https://github.com/ethereum/EIPs/blob/master/EIPS/eip-721.md) we are simply going to have the mint the whole Bible in token-form.
+Using the ERC721 token standard (https://github.com/ethereum/EIPs/blob/master/EIPS/eip-721.md) we can mint the entire Bible onto the blockchain, and while doing so a total of 31,102 (the number of verses in The King James Bible) unique tokens will be produced for anyone to collect as digital collectables.

 The ERC721 token standard defines a set of rules for non-fungible (unique) tokens.
 This will add an incentive for anyone who wants to help get the Bible on the blockchain.